VectorBarks/smart-climate/README.md

 - **Away**: Fixed temperature for energy savings while away from home
 - **Sleep**: Quieter operation with reduced cooling demand for nighttime
 - **Boost**: Temporary extra cooling for rapid temperature reduction

+### Learning Controls

+The integration creates a learning switch entity for easy control:

+- **Learning Switch**: Turn learning on/off with a simple toggle
+- **Learning Statistics**: View samples collected, accuracy, and confidence in entity attributes
+- **Persistent Learning**: Patterns are automatically saved and restored across Home Assistant restarts

 ### Manual Overrides